2004 Tampa Bay Buccaneers season

 The 2004 Tampa Bay Buccaneers season was the franchise's 29th season in the National Football League (NFL), the 7th playing their home games at Raymond James Stadium, and the 3rd under head coach Jon Gruden.

+John Lynch, for the first time since 1992, and Warren Sapp, for the first time since 1994. were not on the opening day roster.

-This season began with the team trying to improve on their 7–9 record in 2003, but they fell even further to a 5-11 record and missed the playoffs for the second straight season.
+This season began with the team trying to improve on their 7–9 record in 2003, but they fell even further to a 5–11 record and missed the playoffs for the second straight season and also finished the season with double-digit losses for the first time since 1994.
 Brian Griese set a number of franchise records for passing.
 Michael Clayton set a rookie record for receiving.

+This was the first time the Buccaneers suffered from consecutive losing seasons since 1995 and 1996.

 The Bucs acquired Hall of Fame wide receiver Tim Brown, who was well known for his tenure with the Raiders.
 After his only season in Tampa Bay, Brown decided to hang it up after 17 seasons.
 They also acquired former Seattle Seahawks and Dallas Cowboys wide receiver Joey Galloway in a trade for Keyshawn Johnson.

 Summary

 Offseason

 Before the 2004 training camp, personnel issues and the salary cap became primary concerns.
 Gruden successfully lobbied the Glazers to hire his former general manager from Oakland, Bruce Allen.
 After Allen's arrival in the Buccaneers' front office, the team announced that it would not re-sign two of their notable defensive players (John Lynch and Warren Sapp).
 Both of their contracts were expiring, and younger players would fill their positions.
 Lynch was released after medical exams indicated ongoing injury problems.
 Many Buccaneers fans were stunned by the move, as Lynch was a very popular player whose aggressive, intelligent play earned him several Pro Bowl appearances.
 He was also well regarded for his philanthropic work in the Tampa-area.
 Lynch was quickly signed by the Denver Broncos, where he had consecutive injury-free Pro Bowl seasons.
 Sapp signed with the Oakland Raiders, where he played in a limited role in 2004, and sat out much of the 2005 season with injuries but returned to form in 2006.
 Since wide receiver Keenan McCardell refused to play until he was given a better contract or traded, he was sent to the San Diego Chargers for draft compensation.

 Tampa Bay's free agent signings in 2004 included a number of expensive and aging players meant to jumpstart Gruden's offense.
 These players included tackle Todd Steussie, running back Charlie Garner and tackle Derrick Deese.
-The 32-year-old Charlie Garner signed a reported $20-million contract with a $4-million signing bonus but only played 3 games before going on IR, he would never play again.
-Todd Steussie was often injured while Derrick Deese only played for the team for one year before retiring.
+The 32-year-old Garner signed a reported $20-million contract with a $4-million signing bonus but only played 3 games before going on IR, never playing again after.
+Steussie was often injured while Deese only played for the team for one year before retiring.